TheArturthur/CoppermindScraper/Cosmere/Fen.md

 Her closest personal relation seems to be Kmakl, her consort.
 He accompanies her everywhere and usually he would only stand behind her and—whenever she said something he thought significant—nod for her scribes to record it in the official histories.
 He would sometimes give his opinion, like his reading on the battlefield at Thaylenah.

 ## Quotes
 >“*He acts as if this city is a burial ground.
 That is not the case.
-We will rebuild from stone.*”
+We will rebuild from stone. *”
-\-Queen Fen to Dalinar on Taravangian’s compassion for the destruction of the Everstorm[3]
+\-Queen Fen to Dalinar on Taravangian’s compassion for the destruction of the Everstorm[4]

 ## Trivia